-Other than to seek testing or treatment, you need to self-isolate for 10 days after the start of your symptoms or your positive test.
-After the first 10 days, continue to wear a mask in public (both indoors and outdoors) for a further 10 days.
-This isolation may be longer than Public Health guidelines but studies have shown that you can still shed and spread the virus up to 20 days.
+Other than to seek testing or treatment, you need to self-isolate for 20 days after the start of your symptoms or your positive test.
+This may be longer than Public Health guidelines but studies have shown that you can still shed and spread the virus up to 20 days.
 You can stop self-isolating after 20 days ONLY if you have no fever and your symptoms have been improving for at least 24 hours and you follow all public health measures, e.g. masking, physical distancing.
 Everyone you live with must self-isolate at the same time as you, regardless of their vaccination status.